A new K–12 model for the AI age

 A coder, a builder, an artist, a negotiator.
 Roles map to pillars.
 Teams compete to ship the best solution.

-The work ships to the client.
-In-game currency converts to a real college fund.
+A professional certifies the work complete; the stipend banks to a real college fund.
+The client's honest review builds the squad's reputation.
 A portfolio with revenue, by eighteen.

 Not the Ender's Game trap.
 Students always know which work is real, who the client is, and where the money goes.
 The game is the engagement — never a cover story.
 Transparency, with stakes.